Malignant mesotheliomaMesothelioma - malignant; Malignant pleura mesothelioma (MPM)

 A tumor is an abnormal growth of body tissue.
 Tumors can be cancerous (malignant) or noncancerous (benign).

-Long-term exposure to asbestos -- a fire-resistant material -- is the biggest risk factor.
-Asbestos was once commonly found in insulation, ceiling and roofing vinyls, cement, and automotive brake materials.
-Although many asbestos workers smoked, experts do not believe smoking itself is a cause of this condition.
+Long-term exposure to asbestos is the biggest risk factor.
+Asbestos is a fire-resistant material.
+It was once commonly found in insulation, ceiling and roofing vinyls, cement, and car brakes.
+Even though many asbestos workers smoked, experts do not believe smoking itself is a cause of this condition.

 - Abdominal bloating

 - Chest pain, especially when taking a deep breath

 Exams and Tests

 The health care provider will do an examination and ask the person about their symptoms and medical history.
 Tests that may be done include:

 Mesothelioma is often hard to diagnose.
 Under the microscope, it can be hard to tell this disease apart from similar conditions and tumors.

 Malignant mesothelioma is a difficult cancer to treat.

 There is usually no cure, unless the disease is found very early and the tumor can be completely removed with surgery.
 Most of the time, when the disease is diagnosed, it is too advanced for surgery.
 Chemotherapy or radiation may be used to reduce symptoms.
 Combining certain chemotherapy drugs may help decrease symptoms, but it will not cure the cancer.